Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: Methodology

 \subsubsection{Applying LLM Jury}

-To uncover broader recurring patterns across these issues, we cluster each set of unique issues into higher-level abstract patterns.
+\paragraph{\textbf{Overview of LLM Jury}} To uncover broader recurring patterns across these issues, we cluster each set of unique issues into higher-level abstract patterns.
 For this clustering task, we adopt an LLM-Jury approach following prior works~\cite{li2024software}.
 We use LLM-Jury, as this type of system has already shown significantly close human-model inter-rater agreement in contrast to human-human agreement in different software engineering tasks, e.g., labeling or annotations, and reduces human effort~\cite{ahmed2025can,jung2024trust}.
-We follow the pairwise judge cognitive architecture~\cite{lin2024engineering}, where each of the worker LLMs assigns a cluster label for each identified issue independently based on the violated rule name, description, impact, and language.
-Finally, the judge LLM reviews the same artifacts along with the outputs from each worker and determines the most appropriate thematic pattern for each issue.
-We use \texttt{claude-3.7-sonnet} and \texttt{gpt-4o} as worker LLMs, and \texttt{gemini-2.5-pro} as the judge LLM.
-Through this LLM-Jury process, we generate high-level thematic patterns that characterize the most common types of vulnerabilities, code smells, and bugs in the MCP server ecosystem.
+For our jury, we select the pairwise judge cognitive architecture~\cite{lin2024engineering} over other configurations, e.g., ensemble judging (multiple judges voting) or deliberation judging (models debating), because it allows a judge LLM to perform a more granular and direct evaluation of the worker outputs against each other, leading to more reliable and consistent judgments.
+Our jury comprises two worker models and one judge.
+Workers independently assign a cluster label to each issue using only the violated rule name, rule description, impact, fixing guideline, and language.
+The judge then reviews the same artifacts and the worker outputs and selects the final pattern label.

+\paragraph{\textbf{Jury Configuration}} For the worker models, we select Claude-3.7-sonnet and GPT-4o, while for the judge model, we select Gemini-2.5-pro.
+We choose these distinct model families, e.g., GPT, Claude, and Gemini, based on prior evidence that they perform well on annotation, summarization, and conflict resolution tasks with strong inter-rater agreement~\cite{ahmed2025can}.
+Within each family, we typically select the best available model at the time of study.
+We assign gemini-2.5-pro as the judge due to its stronger performance on broad reasoning MMLU benchmarks~\cite{hendrycks2020measuring} and recent reports of robust judging behavior in multi-model pools~\cite{wang2025profbench, zhou2025personaeval}.